-According to an article in WIRED Online ("High Security For $100 Laptop" by Ryan Singel), considerable thought has been put into security for the XO, all the more so because kids are expected to be heavy users of the machine.
+According to an article on WIRED.com ("High Security For $100 Laptop" by Ryan Singel), considerable thought has been put into security for the XO, all the more so because kids are expected to be heavy users of the machine.
 The XO won't feature firewalls and antivirus software, however.
 Says Ivan Krstic, a computer security guru from Harvard University who's directing the XO security effort: "How can you expect a 6-year-old to make a sensible decision when 40-year-olds can't?"
 Krstic asked.
 He argues that most existing security systems simply train users to click YES.

 Krstic's approach is named "BitFrost" and involves only one prompt -- turning on the camera -- obtaining security by ensuring that application programs have limited powers, running in a "virtual machine" with a limited set of permissions.
 A picture browser can't access the web, so even if a hacker were able to compromise the browser, there would be no way to obtain the images over the internet.
 Says Krstic: "Applications can no longer run rampant.
 Spyware becomes very, very hard.
 It can't spy on the keyboard.
 You can only spy on how a user uses their program."

 Some programs will have extraordinary access rights, but only if they have been certified by a "trusted authority" -- in practice either the OLPC group or the national authority backing a local OLPC program.
 Users will also be able to assign special permissions to some programs, but only manually, through a control panel.
-Krstic feels that BitFrost is much more secure than the security systems featured on MicroSoft Vista or the latest Mac OS releases, but admits that it limits interactions between applications: "This kind of model makes it more difficult for glue between applications to be built, but 99 percent don't need glue."
+Krstic feels that BitFrost is much more secure than the security systems featured on MicroSoft Vista or the latest Mac OS releases, but admits that it limits interactions between applications: "This kind of model makes it more difficult for glue between applications to be built, but 99% don't need glue."

 The XO will also feature an antitheft system.
 Each XO is assigned a cryptographically-secured "lease" that will allow it to operate for a given length of time.
 Every day, the laptop will check into a country-specific server to see if it's been reported stolen.
 If so, it's turned off, if not, the lease is extended for a few weeks.
 For areas without internet connectivity, the lease is handled through a local server, say residing in the school where XOs are being used.
 Krstic is optimistic about BitFrost, but is too professional to be complacent: "I fear there is something I missed."